spatialos/gdk-for-unity/docs/content/glossary.md

 Commands
 World commands
 Entity commands
-Component
-ECS component
-ECS reactive component
-GameObject and MonoBehaviour component (AKA “a MonoBehaviour” in our docs)

-Core module
-Feature module

 ECS
 Entity Component System
 The Entity-Component System (ECS) is a data-oriented paradigm that Unity recently introduced as a preview package in their Engine

-Package
-Each package contains one or multiple assemblies and contains one specific functionality that can be added to your game to make the development of your SpatialOS game simpler.
-Read access

 Replication
 Standard replication